ELLIOTTCABLE/blog/posts/building_ncurses_and_ncurses_ruby_on_leopard.markdown

-I just finished spending a week banging my head against a problem in [rat][], where my [XMPP][] connection would stop receiving any data (status updates, messages, whatever) whenever `[Ncurses][]::[getch][]` was looping.
+I just finished spending a week banging my head against a problem in [rat][], where my [XMPP][] connection would stop receiving any data (status updates, messages, whatever) whenever [`Ncurses`][Ncurses]`::`[`getch`][getch] was looping.
 This occurred across threads, across Ruby instances, across everything running in the system as far as I could tell (though a lot of this network I/O and terminal control stuff is far over my high-level programming head).
-It was driving me crazy, until I sought (sidenote: I hate that word.
-It should totally be sook, or possibly seeked - but sook looks so much cooler) out help on the xmpp4r mailing list.
+It was driving me crazy, until I [sought][xmpp4r-post] (sidenote: I hate that word.
+It should totally be sook, or possibly seeked - but sook looks so much cooler) out help on the [xmpp4r][] [mailing list][xmpp4r-ml].

-After some emails were exchanged and the problem was clarified, I reduced the problem to a rather minimal test case that pretty much just connected to XMPP and then started looping `Ncurses::getch` (not even bothering to do anything with the input).
+After some emails were exchanged and the problem was clarified, I reduced the problem to [a rather minimal test case][test-case] that pretty much just connected to XMPP and then started looping `Ncurses::getch` (not even bothering to do anything with the input).
 It failed as all related code had been on my computers (not receiving any XMPP stream data).
 However, when I sent this test case to the